zeek/spicy-course/src/error_recovery.md

    expect.
    ```

-1. What do you see if you pass misspelled input like with the second `A` changed
+1. What do you see if you pass misspelled input, like with the second `A` changed
    to `1`, i.e., the input

    ```plain